-The Arborist Assistant is responsible for carrying out or supervising the duties given him by the Arborist, which will include planting, pruning, falling, watering and fencing trees.
-The work of the Arborist Assistant is seasonal in nature with the above named tasks occurring primarily within a specific season (spring, summer, fall or winter).
-The Arborist Assistant supervises a crew of one to three Tree Pruners depending on the season and workload.
-The Arborist Assistant and his crew are also responsible for snow removal at Civic Square (approximately two to three times per year).
+The Tree Pruner is responsible for carrying out the duties given him by the Arborist Assistant, which will include planting, pruning, falling, watering and fencing trees.
+The work of the Tree Pruner is seasonal in nature with the above named tasks occurring primarily within a specific season (spring, summer, fall or winter).
+The Tree Pruner position can either be a full time or temporary (seasonal) position.
+The Tree Pruner is also responsible for snow removal at Civic Square (approximately two to three times per year).